Mind-expanding, career-advancing insights, right this way.

 Here’s a brief overview of some of the useful stuff you’ll find in each area; of course we encourage you to dive in and check it all out for yourself.

 |Information Management and Technology Assurance

 In some ways, the combination of computers and financial information was a match made in heaven.
-Even so, managing that match – in the face of technological advances and financial complexity – can be a tricky business.
-That’s why the AICPA Information Technology Center (IT Center) provides a place where CPAs can keep up with the impact of technology on their data, and their jobs.
+Even so, managing that match—in the face of technological advances and financial complexity—can be a tricky business.
+That’s why the AICPA Information Management and Technology Assurance Division (IMTA Division) provides a place where CPAs can keep up with the impact of technology on their data, and their jobs.
 Plus, if you want to delve a little deeper you can get to the real crown jewels: specifics on the Certified Information Technology Professional credential (CITP).
 It’s a designation that demonstrates superior knowledge of information relationships and technologies, and specialized information management tools.
 Things that can really come in handy in today’s business world.

 |Forensics & Valuation